 Boot Partition (/boot): This partition contains essential boot files, including the Linux kernel and bootloader.
 Separating it from other partitions safeguards critical files needed to start the OS.

-EFI Partition (/boot/efi): On systems using UEFI, this partition holds files necessary for booting in UEFI mode, typically formatted in FAT32.
-It’s essential for compatibility with modern UEFI firmware.
+EFI Partition (/boot/efi): This partition contains files it is needed for booting in UEFI mode on systems that use UEFI, usually formatted in FAT32.
+It is essential for UEFI modern compatibility.

 These partitions improve organization, security, and performance by separating system, user, and critical data.